ranjithhl/InvoiceSystemApplication/README.md

 ### Create Invoice
 This API is used to create a new invoice.
-It accepts invoice details as input and returns the unique identifier of the created invoice.
 ```http